 After his father’s death, George moved to Topham House in Islington carrying on with engineering.
 He married Ann Painter in 1832 and they had three children; Harriett (1833), Jane Maria (1835) and George Ovid (1838).
 George Ovid moved to 138 Maida Vale where he lived with his aunt Jemima, and in 1871 two children of Henry Hatch Reffell, Mary Ann and Susan Matilda were also there.

 Following in his grandfather’s footsteps, George Ovid also took out a number of interesting patents;

 - new or improved apparatus or means of preventing injury to persons learning to skate on ice or rinks.
 1876

 - improvements in suspending seats, couches, and berths on shipboard, for the prevention of sea sickness.
 1877

 George Ovid married Mary Joyce late in life during 1893, he was 55 and she was 32, and they moved to Wembley.
-Like his uncle Charles before him there were no children to carry on the engineering heritage.
+Like his uncle Charles before him there were no children to carry on the name or engineering heritage.